Patrick Wisdom Player Props: Cubs vs. Athletics

-After going 3-for-5 with two home runs and four RBI in his last game, Patrick Wisdom and the Chicago Cubs take on the Oakland Athletics (who will hand the ball to Ken Waldichuk) at 9:40 PM ET on Tuesday.
+After batting .263 with a double, six home runs, three walks and eight RBI in his past 10 games, Patrick Wisdom and the Chicago Cubs take on the Oakland Athletics (who will start Mason Miller) at 3:37 PM ET on Wednesday.

-He hit two homers in his previous game (going 3-for-5) in his last appearance against the Athletics.
+In his last appearance, he went 1-for-5 with a double against the Athletics.

 Patrick Wisdom Game Info & Props vs. the Athletics